IdoShoshani/seaweedfs-sync-service/README.md

   ```bash
   docker compose logs -f
   ```
-- If the client exits because the SeaweedFS master is unreachable, confirm the master container is healthy and restart the stack.
+- If the client exits because SeaweedFS Filer is unreachable, confirm the filer container is healthy and restart the stack.
+- For Master connectivity warnings, verify that the Master service is running.
+The client can continue if Filer is available but will have limited storage reporting.
 - The client uses standard output logging; adjust log level in `client/app.py` via `logging.basicConfig` if needed.

 ## Cleaning Up